Quotients of graph operators by symmetry representations: Quantum graph quotients

 \subsection{Quantum graphs and symmetry}

-We now extend the notion of a $\pi$-symmetric operator (Definition \ref{Dfn: Quotient operator}) to quantum graphs.
+We now extend the notion of a $G$-symmetric operator (Definition \ref{def:sym_operator}) to quantum graphs.
 To motivate our definition informally consider a graph $\Gamma$ with some symmetries: transformations on the metric graph that map vertices to vertices while preserving the graph's metric structure.
 We can assume, without loss of generality, that an edge is never mapped to its own reversal.\footnote{If such an edge exists we can always introduce a dummy vertex in the middle of it, splitting the edge into two (which are now mapped to each other).
 Introducing dummy vertices at midpoints of \emph{every} such edge restores the property of mapping vertices to vertices.} If this condition is satisfied, it is easy to see that the edge directions (as described in Section \ref{sec:qg_review}) may be assigned so that they are preserved under the action of the symmetry group.
-From now on we will denote by $ge = e'$ the action of an element $g$ of the symmetry group $G$ on the edges with their assigned direction.
-Now the ``preservation of metric structure'' mentioned above is simply the condition that the edge lengths are fixed by all $g\in G$, i.e. $l_{ge} = l_e$.
+From now on we will denote by $ge=e'$ the action of an element $g$ of the symmetry group $G$ on the edges with their assigned direction.
+Now the ``preservation of metric structure'' mentioned above is simply the condition that the edge lengths are fixed by all $g\in G$, i.e. $l_{ge}=l_{e}$.
 This allows us to pointwise compare functions defined on two $G$-related edges.
-We are now ready to introduce the notion of a $\pi$-symmetric quantum graph.
+We are now ready to introduce the notion of a $G$-symmetric quantum graph. \begin{defn} Let $\Vp:=\C^{\E}$ be the vector space of functions $\E\to\C$ and let $\pi:G\rightarrow\GL(\Vp)$ be a group homomorphism such that for each $g\in G$, $\pi(g)$ is a permutation matrix.
+A quantum graph $(\Gamma,T)$ is $G$-symmetric (with respect to the representation $\pi$) if for all $g\in G$ \begin{enumerate} \item the edge lengths are preserved: $l_{ge}=l_{e}$ for all $e\in\E$, \item the potential is preserved: $q_{ge}\equiv q_{e}$ for all $e\in\E$, \item the operator domain is preserved: